abhishekprasad22/Academic-Manager/README.md

 # Academic Manager 📚🎓

 **Academic Manager** is a web application designed to enhance student-teacher interactions by simplifying subject management and academic tracking.
-It provides an intuitive interface for managing subjects, tracking progress, and facilitating communication.
+It provides an intuitive interface for managing subjects, assignments, and academic progress.

 ---